Skip to main content

 About

-NORSE: Oath of Blood is a single player role playing game.
+NORSE: Oath of Blood is a single player tactical role playing game with a historical theme.
 It was developed by Arctic Hazard and was released on February 17, 2026.
-It received neutral reviews from players.
+It received mostly positive reviews from players.

 Special Edition About the Game Join Discord by clicking the button in the link section on the right-side column.
 Take on the role of Gunnar, a young warrior forced into exile after his father, Jarl Gripr, is killed by the ruthless Steinarr Far-Spear.
 With his home destroyed and his people scattered, you’ll guide Gunnar as he rebuilds his settlement, forms strategic alliances, and leads…